manishghoshal99/autograding-example-python1/README.md

 Write a python program in the square.py inside the function for the below problem statement.
 Return the string from the function.

-A.	Write a statement that assigns total_coins with the sum of nickel_count and dime_count.
+A. Write a statement that assigns cell_count with cell_count multiplied by 10. * performs multiplication.

-Sample output for 100 nickels and 200 dimes is:
+If the input is 10, the output should be:
-300
+100